 Liana completed an MSc in Violence, Conflict, and Development from the School of Oriental and African Studies in London, and completed her undergraduate studies in Government and Politics and Art History at the University of Maryland, College Park.

-Josh is the Outreach and Advocacy Coordinator of Jesuit Refugee Service/USA.
+Josh is the Outreach Officer of Jesuit Refugee Service/USA.
 He assists with JRS/USA’s effort to grow and mobilize a diverse and active constituency dedicated to defending the rights of refugees and displaced persons, and to advocate on behalf of U.S. policies that support refugee needs.

-Josh has a heart for serving others and is an advocate for the marginalized of our society.
 Before joining JRS/USA, Josh taught English to high school students in Sierra Leone as a Peace Corps Volunteer.
 Upon his return to the States, Josh spent the next few years in discernment with the Jesuits.
 This time of discernment brought Josh to the front lines of the refugee experience in the United States, by assisting with refugee resettlement efforts in Omaha and the Twin Cities.
-From moving families into their new homes to teaching computer skills, Josh gained an understanding of the number of challenges that refugees face.

 Josh is originally from Madison, WI and graduated magna cum laude with a B.A. in Spanish and International Studies from Loras College in Dubuque, IA.